 Section 7.
-Spring Mutual Consent Process
+Mutual Consent Process

-The Spring Mutual Consent Process will apply to designated certified positions involving the delivery of instruction and/or support to students, including teacher leaders.
+The Mutual Consent Process will apply to designated certified positions.
 This process will be for transfers and the placement of displaced teachers.
-All vacancies available for the following school year will be included in the Spring Mutual Consent Process.
+All known vacancies available for the following school year will be included in the Mutual Consent Process.
+All teachers must have received a developing or higher final effectiveness rating as a result of their most recent evaluation.